Cervini/organizer/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)

-A Windows utility that automatically organizes your Downloads folder every 5 minutes based on configurable rules.
+A Windows utility that automatically organizes your Downloads folder based on configurable rules.
 Features a system tray interface with a configuration GUI for managing file sorting rules.

 ---